kennywall/import-test/_posts/2012-12-30-sexism-in-the-tech-space.md

 If you are thinking about opening up your mouth and saying any of this is hypocrisy, you are wrong.
 You can't balance this out without pushing things back the other direction sorry.
 Its just like racism.
 You can't erase hundreds of years of wrong doing in a couple years, and with an "I'm sorry".
 Your going to have to feel a little uncomfortable dude.
 Maybe even a lot uncomfortable.
 So, let's please have lots more discussions about this, online and at events.
 Every event should open with a discussion about how to treat women and make things inclusive, letting us guys know where we stand--if you have a problem with it, you know where the door is.
 Go home and live with the fact that you are what is wrong with our world.
 Don't get me wrong.
 I have my own mommy and ex-wife issues to contend with.
 I'm not perfect.
 But you know what?
 They are my problems, they aren't any of these amazing women in the tech space problems.
 They are mine to work through, and you should work to acknowledge yours.
 You have them! &nbsp;If you act like there isn't any problems with sexism in the space, your in total denial. &nbsp;End of story.
 I hope we can spend the next decade having these conversations, repeatedly until us men have beat back our insecurities, healed whatever trauma we've experienced and realize we need women in our project groups, at our events and an EQUAL part of the tech experience that is Silicon Valley.
-Without it, none of this will be sustainable.</p>
+Without it, none of this will be sustainable.
-<center><p><a href="http://apievangelist.com/2012/12/30/sexism-in-the-tech-space/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>